Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning

 where $\Phi$ is the cumulative density function of a standard normal distribution.

+The $\mathbf{w}_{ji}$ in the imputation model is composed of two parts, the Phase I weights $w_{ci}$ and the Phase II sample weighting adjustments $a_i$.
+The weighting adjustment $a_{i}$ can be estimated using a binary (r)BART, with predictors including $\mathbf{x}_i$, $\mathbf{z}_i$, $w_{ci}$, $strata_i$ and $cluster_i$.
+If there is external information about the population, calibration methods such as raking could also be applied \citep{Deming1940}.

-In a two-phase complex survey setting, the data in the subsample are used to build the BART imputation model, and the unobserved outcome variable for subjects who participate in the Phase-I survey but not the Phase-II survey is then imputed using posterior draws from the model.
-Before building the imputation model for the outcome, BART and rBART can also be used to estimate the nonresponse adjustment, $a_{i}$ with $x_i$, $z_i$, $w_{ci}$, $d_{i1}$ and $d_{i2}$ as predictors.
-The imputation model is then fit with the estimated $a_{i}$ included in the list of predictors.
-For BART, both $d_{i1}$ and $d_{i2}$ are categorical predictors.
-However, in rBART, $d_{i2}$ is used as a group indicator.
-Each set of posterior draws forms one imputation for the missing $y$ in the phase-I sample.
-Let $\hat{y}_i^{d}$ denote the imputed value of $y$ for individual $i$ in the $d$th imputation of the Phase-I sample, $d=1,\dots, D$ and $D$ is the total number of imputations.
-We have $\hat{y}_{i}^{(d)}=I(i\in \mathcal{S})y_i+I(i\in \mathcal{C},\ i\notin \mathcal{S}){\hat{y}}_{i}^{d}$.
-The estimated population mean using the $d$th imputation is calculated as with the estimated variance $\widehat{Var} \left (\hat{Q}(y)^{(d)} \right )$ by the Taylor series linearization method to account for the sampling design and non-response \citep{rust1996}.
+Each set of posterior draws from models (\ref{eqn:model4})-(\ref{eqn:model6}) generates one imputation for the missing $y$ values in the Phase I sample.
+Let $\hat{y}_i^{d}$ represent the imputed value of $y$ for individual $i$ in the $d$-th imputation of the Phase I sample, where $d=1,\dots, D$ and $D$ is the total number of imputations.
+The combined value of $y$ for individual $i$ in the $d$-th imputation is expressed as: $\tilde{y}_{i}^{(d)}=I(i\in \mathcal{S})y_i+I(i\in \mathcal{C},\ i\notin \mathcal{S}){\hat{y}}_{i}^{d}$, where $I(\cdot)$ is the indicator function, which equals 1 if the condition within $\cdot$ is true and 0 otherwise.
+Using the $d$-th imputation, the population mean is then estimated by: with the estimated variance $\widehat{Var} \left (\tilde{Q}(y)^{(d)} \right )$ obtained by the Taylor series linearization method to account for the sampling design and nonresponse in the Phase I sample \citep{rust1996}.

-The estimates in (\ref{eq:singleImp}) are then combined from the $D$ imputations using the Rubin's multiple imputation rules with the variance accounting for both between-imputation and within-imputation variances \citep{RN13}:
+The $D$ imputations based on (\ref{eq:singleImp}) are then combined using the Rubin's multiple imputation rules with the variance accounting for both between-imputation and within-imputation variances \citep{little2002}:

-where $\bar{W}_D = \frac{1}{D}\sum_{d=1}^{D}\widehat{Var} \left (\hat{Q}(y)^{(d)} \right )$ and $B_D = \frac{1}{D-1}\sum_{d=1}^{D}(\hat{Q}(y)^{(d)}-\hat{Q}(y))^2$ are the estimated within and between imputation variance, respectively.
+where $\bar{W}_D = \frac{1}{D}\sum_{d=1}^{D}\widehat{Var} \left (\tilde{Q}(y)^{(d)} \right )$ and $B_D = \frac{1}{D-1}\sum_{d=1}^{D}(\tilde{Q}(y)^{(d)}-\hat{Q}_{MI}(y))^2$ are the estimated within and between imputation variance, respectively.
 The reference distribution for confidence interval estimates is a $t$ distribution,

 with the degrees of freedom based on a Satterthwaite approximation,